In Her Shoes Home

-This morning I stumbled across a post written by my girl, Jodie Patterson on georgiany.com.
+A few years ago (2011 to be exact) I stumbled upon a post written by my girl, Jodie Patterson of DooBop.com.
 It was beautiful.
 It was powerful.
-It was timely.
-Titled “Success Feels Good When it Happens Frequently”, this piece was just what I needed to jump start my week.
-Just thought I’d spread the love and share it with you.
-Hope it makes your day the way it just made mine:
+It was timeless.
+So timeless that it still inspires me today.
+Titled “Success Feels Good When it Happens Frequently,” this piece was just what I needed to jump start my week.
+Just thought I’d spread the love and share it with you:

 Success is tricky.
 For a number of reasons.

 Exhibit A: It’s not something you can do on your own.
 It just isn’t something one can grind out solo, in the dark, with out partner or assistant.
 Success absolutely is not a single person process.
 No matter how you slice it, true success, the kind we revel in and notice, the kind that defines our character and our life, the kind that sets the individual apart – ironically is not solely about the individual.